Dmace99/esphome-docs/devices/meamor_3way.rst

 --------------------

-If you're sure everything is done with the Meamor 3 way lightswitch and have double checked there's nothing that could cause a short in the case, you can put the T1 back together.
+If you're sure everything is done with the Meamor 3 way lightswitch and have double checked there's nothing that could cause a short in the case, you can put the Meamor back together.

 Now triple or even quadruple check the UART bridge is not connected to the Meamor 3 way lightswitch, then comes the time when you can connect it.